What is Two-Factor Authentication?

 Bank accounts: In addition to their password, customers enter a code sent to their mobile phone.
 Only then can they access their online banking account.

-Credit card transactions: When shopping online, users may need to enter a code.
+Credit card transactions: Users may need to enter a code when making online purchases.
 The code is sent to their registered phone number to confirm the transaction.

 Corporate network and VPN

-VPN access: In addition to their password, employees enter a code provided via an authenticator app or SMS.
-After that, they can access the corporate network.
+VPN access: Employees enter a code provided via an authenticator app or SMS in addition to their password.
+After that, they can access the company network.

 Healthcare

 Electronic health records: Doctors and patients enter a code in addition to their password.
 They receive this via SMS or through an authenticator app.
-This better protects access to sensitive health data.
+This provides better protection for access to sensitive health data.

 Here is more information on Two-Factor Authentication.